 But recent proteomic studies have begun to characterize the contents of CSF, and suggest a model that harkens back to antiquity.
 The CSF circulating in embryos, it turns out, is enriched in hundreds of proteins that appear to be actively secreted into the CSF during development.
 The fluid may be doing more than just cushioning the brain – it may provide a rapid conduit for delivering proteins and growth signals throughout the developing nervous system.

-Our own work suggests that CSF regulates neural stem cell behavior in the brain.
+Our own work, led by Maria Lehtinen, PhD, suggests that CSF regulates neural stem cell behavior in the brain.
 One of its components is Igf2 (insulin-like growth factor 2), which we’ve shown stimulates the stem cells in the brain to divide faster.
 Igf2 concentrations in CSF peak during the time that the cortex is most actively forming neurons, and then trails off after birth and into adulthood so that, alas, adult CSF has some but not much Igf2 and is less strong at supporting stem cell proliferation.

 We also found that the brain itself is exquisitely tuned to these signals.
 The Igf1 receptor on brain stem cells, for example, interacts with apical proteins that basically queue it up, relocating it to the apical side of the cell that’s in direct contact with the CSF.
 In fact, the stem cells even put out finger-like processes to maximize the contact.